18 Best Usability Testing Tools in 2024: Comparison Guide

 • Filters are confusing/not specific enough

 Cherry on top: we also record the full session, so you can retrace their steps yourself.
+This makes it easier to identify and resolve issues, assigning them to devs with the relevant info to complete tasks quickly.

-2-way integrations
+2-way integrations with PM tools

 Marker.io’s unique features are its deep integrations with popular project management tools.